Sankare555/springAOP/interview-snmp4j-metrics/README.txt

+ReadMe:
-We have an existing application, which is an SNMP client that is based on SNMP4J.
+We have an exsting application, which is an SNMP client that is based on SNMP4J.
 The application does only one simple thing: it retrieves the sysDescr ("system description") OID from an SNMP agent, in an endless loop, every second.